 While opening a case with us, we recommend a brief description of the issue you are facing, relevant show techs from associated Arista devices, and a topology diagram.

-Please visit our Arista Community Central to post questions on our forum, access TOIs, training, videos, and more!
+Please visit our Arista Community Central to post questions on our forum, read knowledge articles, watch troubleshooting videos and access additional resources!
+To learn more about everything we offer, check out this Community Guide.

 Customer Onboarding Videos